Chris Carra

 I believe the overall goal of the program is athleticism.
 It’s probably not the program for you if you want to become massive, or hit your biggest PB, or get ripped.
 But if you want to look and feel strong, fit and functional, then it may be worth checking out.

 I am only a few weeks into the program, but I am enjoying it so far.
-The workouts are tough, but the variety is welcome.
+The workouts are tough, but the variety is really welcome.
 My previous workouts were becoming a little stale, and this new program keeps me guessing.

 Lifting a 50kg ball in a conditioning class